 - “Radio helps create future demand, increasing awareness by an average of around 50%, and building positive brand sentiment by an average of up to 32% (depending on the specific measure).

 - Radio helps convert existing demand, increasing purchase consideration by 18% and stimulating online search among 21% of those who recall hearing the radio ad.

 - Radio helps increase efficiency of media plans.
 The additional impact that radio delivers for advertisers far exceeds its average share of total media spend, enhancing efficiency of media plans, reinforcing its claim to the title of The Multiplier Medium.

 - The best-performing campaigns place an emphasis on creative consistency.
 Campaigns that feature distinctive audio elements strongly associated with the brand – such as music, voices, straplines [slogans], brand characters, or a sonic brand device – and use them consistently within different radio executions and across media (where relevant) achieve greater effects.

 - Campaigns that focus on building higher weekly reach deliver stronger effects.
 The most influential planning variable is weekly reach.
-The average uplift rate in effectiveness outcomes is significantly greater for higher-reach campaigns than for lower-reach campaign.”
+The average uplift rate in effectiveness outcomes is significantly greater for higher-reach campaigns than for lower-reach campaigns.”